Elderly patient in general practice: help, do no harm

 Time codes:

-Mkhitaryan Elen Araikovna - PhD, Head of the Laboratory of Neurogeriatrics, Russian Scientific and Clinical Center, N.I.
+Mkhitaryan Elen Araikovna - PhD, Head of the Laboratory of Neurogeriatrics, Russian Scientific Clinical Center, N.I.
 Pirogov Russian National Research Medical University, Ministry of Health of the Russian Federation

 Announcement: